-FMI used the data to support air quality assessment in two different ways.
+compared against values from monitoring stations in Flanders, vertical columns measured by an airborne FMI used the data to support air quality assessment in two different ways.
 First a long-term average over Finland was calculated in order to find the average CO distribution and to recognize areas with possible larger sources.
-Further, satellite observations in combination with ground level data from scientific monitoring stations in Helsinki, Sodankylä and Pallas were used to estimate ground level CO concentrations by means of a simple linear relation between ground level concentrations and the total column concentrations provided by satellite measurements.
+Further, satellite observations in combination with ground level data from scientific monitoring stations in Helsinki, Sodankylä and Pallas were used to estimate ground level CO Tropospheric NO2 retrievals (Level-2) from TROPOMI have been used to observe the current state of NO2 performed.
+Over strongly polluted areas, TROPOMI retrievals show ability to effectively detect new and small size hotspots, and to segregate nearby mega sources.
+In Afghanistan, Kabul city is more clearly appearing as a hotspot.
+In Pakistan, the newly installed Sahiwal coal-based power plant was undetectable by OMI retrievals.

-Airborne in-situ measurements of sulphur dioxide (SO2) emissions plumes from two coal-fired power plants in Bosnia-Herzegovina (Tuzla) and Serbia (Nikola Tesla) were carried out with the German research aircraft Falcon-20 by DLR.
-Results were compared against TROPOMI measurements showing some problems with dense smoke clouds frequently covering these countries in winter.
+Airborne measurements of biomass burning pollution trace gases in the upper troposphere from the Gimballed Limb Observer for Radiance Imaging of the Atmosphere (GLORIA) have been presented by Karlsruhe Institute of Technology.
+With the help of backward trajectories KIT showed that measured pollutants are likely originating from South America and central Africa.
+In the same regions, elevated peroxyacetyl nitrate (PAN) mixing ratios are visible at the surface layer of the CAMS model during the concentrations by means of a simple linear relation between ground level concentrations and the total emission reductions during the Covid-19 lockdown in spring 2020 over Europe.
+CNRS found clear column concentrations provided by satellite measurements. enhancements of near-surface ozone in Central Europe and Northern Italy, and some other hotspots, which are typically characterised by VOC-limited chemical regimes.
+An overall reduction of ozone is Airborne in-situ measurements of sulphur dioxide (SO2) emissions plumes from two coal-fired power observed elsewhere, where ozone chemistry is limited by the abundance of NOx. plants in Bosnia-Herzegovina (Tuzla) and Serbia (Nikola Tesla) were carried out with the German research aircraft Falcon-20 by DLR.
+Results were compared against TROPOMI measurements showing some A complete characterization of the TROPOMI tropospheric ozone, providing clues to properly include it in problems with dense smoke clouds frequently covering these countries in winter.
 First estimates by means of a mass balance approach showed that the SO2 mass flux from Tuzla is about twice as high as indicated by common emission inventories.

-4.2 Ozone
+5.2 Ozone